 Yeah, for the next 2 or 3 months.
 I am putting this as deadline, because I am searching for some jobs.

 Do you want to work here in Slovakia?

 Not anymore, I am searching for job opportunities abroad.
 I think my period in Slovakia is already done.
 It is a nice city, nice place but I need new challenges, explore new places.
 I want to stay here in Europe, but I don’t know yet if I am going back to Portugal or to another country, I am still searching.
 I’d like to go to a bigger place, bigger city.

 Do you have any advice for those who are thinking of coming here?

 Leave your comfort zone behind, risk a little.
-Now is time to invest in yourself, in your carrier, to improve your work and life experience, this is the most important thing to do.
+Now is time to invest in yourself, in your career, to improve your work and life experience, this is the most important thing to do.
 You just live once, so don’t miss any opportunity.

 Any last words for our readers?

 I truly recommend to choose Slovakia as a place to study or do an internship.
-There are lot of opportunities here to improve your knowledge, your skills, to find jobs in big companies.
+There are lots of opportunities here to improve your knowledge, your skills, to find jobs in big companies.
 It is a country that will grow up a lot in the next years.